Lucifer-00007/IntroToGitHub/Basic writing and formatting syntax.md

 ## _To Mentioning people and teams__or__Referencing issues and pull requests:->

  - To Mentioning people and teams use:->         " `@` " and add there name or team name.
- - To Referencing issues and pull requests:->    " `#` " and the issue or pull reequest.
+ - To Referencing issues and pull requests:->    " `#` " and the issue or pull request.